ARMY APPRENTICES SCHOOL

 Compare with the King’s crown version:

-The older buttons have the profile side on, whereas the newer have the eaglefacing towards the viewer, with less emphases on the body and neck.
+The older buttons have the profile side on, whereas the newer have the eagle facing towards the viewer, with less emphases on the body and neck.
 Most of them don’t get the wedge shaped tail at all.
-The gilt QE button looks more like a pea-hen than an eagle to me …

 Canada and New Zealand have similar insignias for their airforces.
-In Canada it is meant to be a Golden eagle, in new Zealand a Haast eagle.
+In Canada it is meant to be a Golden eagle, in New Zealand a Haast eagle.
 They too have funny looking eagles on some of their buttons!
+According to Cossum, the eagle design changed from a “Canadian” to a “Australian” one around 1970.
+However, I have a Stokes & Sons (i.e. pre 1962) in anodised gilt so I think he was in error.

 ROYAL AUSTRALIAN ARMY ARMOURED CORPS